Bounty of the CountyA celebration of Solano County food

 Sept.
 27 — Nov.
 7, 2021

-Bounty of the County, a celebration of Solano County agriculture and chefs, will feature a different restaurant each week starting Sept.
-27 and running through Nov.
-7. Each restaurant will highlight in-season ingredients grown on local farms in a special sample item that will be given to restaurant customers that week.
-Sustainable Solano will highlight the event with weekly videos, including cooking demonstrations by the chefs and farm profiles.
+Bounty of the County, a celebration of Solano County agriculture and chefs, featured a different restaurant each week.
+Each restaurant highlighted in-season ingredients grown on local farms in a special item, and many gave free samples with meal purchase to restaurant customers.
+Sustainable Solano highlighted the event with weekly videos, including cooking demonstrations by the chefs and farm profiles.

 *A special celebration of wine is planned in 2022